abarlukova/Predictor_diabetes/README.md

       on validation set.

    Logistic regression at `C=10` showed the best performance.
-So, I selected logistic regression for deployment.
+So, the logistic regression model was selected for deployment.

 2. **Training Script (`train.py`)**:
    - Trains the final model and saves it as a pickle file.